 - Sustainability of the experimental infrastructures

-Fed4FIRE+ will establish a common federation framework by developing, adapting or adopting tools that support experiment lifecycle management, monitoring and trustworthiness.
-A large number of existing experimentation facilities in Europe will be adapted to seamlessly integrate in the federation.
-Such facilities typically focus on different kinds of networking related research or on different communities regarding services and applications.
-Example domains are optical networking, wireless networking, software defined networking, cloud computing, fog computing, data science applications, smart cities, etc. Therefore the federation will have to support a very heterogeneous set of requirements.
-To guarantee that the federation framework meets all of them, representatives of all these FIRE research communities will be actively involved in the definition of the federation architecture.
-Each of them will also lead the uptake of the Fed4FIRE+ platform in their specific community.
+Fed4FIRE+ established a common federation framework by developing, adapting or adopting tools that support experiment lifecycle management, monitoring and trustworthiness.
+A large number of existing experimentation facilities in Europe have been adapted to seamlessly integrate into the federation.
+Such facilities typically focus on different kinds of networking-related research or on different communities regarding services and applications.
+Example domains are optical networking, wireless networking, software-defined networking, cloud computing, fog computing, data science applications, smart cities, etc. Therefore, the federation supported a very heterogeneous set of requirements.
+To guarantee that the federation framework met all of them, representatives of all these FIRE research communities were actively involved in the definition of the federation architecture.
+Each of them also led the uptake of the Fed4FIRE+ platform in their specific community.

 Scope of the Federation Framework

-The Fed4FIRE+ federation framework will enable experiments that combine facilities from the different FIRE research communities.
-To validate the effectiveness of the framework, researchers from different Future Internet areas will be invited through Open Calls to perform innovative experiments using the Fed4FIRE+ federation.
-Their experiences will be used to further develop the federation framework.
-Additional infrastructures will also be invited to join the consortium.
+The Fed4FIRE+ federation framework enabled experiments by combining facilities from the different FIRE research communities.
+To validate the effectiveness of the framework, researchers from different Future Internet areas were invited through Open Calls to run innovative experiments with the Fed4FIRE+ federation.
+Their experiences were crucial to further developing the federation framework.
+Additional infrastructures have also joined the consortium.